Entebbe.

 SFG.
 Special Forces Group are the forces responsible for providing security to the President of Uganda and to Uganda’s constitutional monarchs.
 The Special Forces Group is also responsible for providing security at Uganda’s major installations.

-Recently.
-Recently, a Special Forces Group officer shot himself after testing HIV positive, an action that left many of his colleagues in astonishment.
+shot himself after testing HIV positive, an action that left many of

 Private Ernest Kintu who was guarding a home of a Russian army expert who trains Airforce soldiers was recently found dead near the gate of the home he was guarding at Oring Crescent road in Kiwafu Division B in Entebbe.